-'But Christ, through the greater and more perfect tabernacle, through His own blood, entered in once for all into the holy place.'-Heb. ix.
-11, 12.
+"But Christ, through the greater and more perfect tabernacle, through His own blood, entered once for all into the holy place."
+Heb.
+9: 11, 12.

-'By one offering He hath perfected for ever them that
+"By one offering He has perfected forever them that are sanctified."
+Heb.
+10: 14.

-are sanctified.'-HEB. x.
-14.

 In Christ's work, as set before us in the Epistle to the Hebrews, there are two parts.
 In contrast with the worldly sanctuary, He is the minister of the true tabernacle.
 The Holiest of all is now open to us: Christ has opened the way through a more perfect tabernacle into the presence of God.
 He has prepared and opened up for us a place of perfect fellowship with God, of access, in a life of faith, which means a life in full union with Christ, into God's immediate presence.